Unforgettable Wedding at Saint James Hotel Red Wing MN

 First, for the pragmatic part, it has all the amenities you can expect when you plan your wedding in a hotel:

-- Rooms for your guests who can sleep at the event place (no need to drive or transportation)
+- Rooms for your guests who can sleep at the event place (no need to drive or arrange transportation)

-- caterer service is already included
+- Catering service is already included

-- several packages adapted to small and big weddings
+- Several packages adapted to small and big weddings

-- planning services, so you don’t have to care about the details (ideal for destination weddings)
+- Planning services, so you don’t have to care about the details (ideal for destination weddings)

 - Restaurants and coffee place.
-So it’s easy to organize a brunch, the day after the event.
+So it’s easy to organize a brunch the day after the event.

-- hair salon
+- Hair salon

-- concierge service (if you need anything in the middle of the night)
+- Concierge service (if you need anything in the middle of the night)

 Historical

-- a red brick good-looking facade with a balcony (great for pictures),
+- A red brick good-looking facade with a balcony (great for pictures)

-- it is located in Red Wing downtown and surrounded by old streets
+- It is located in Red Wing downtown and surrounded by old streets

-- it is surrounded by several parks (a couple of them are located on the Mississippi shore and others on the top of the bluff)
+- It is surrounded by several parks (a couple of them are located on the Mississippi shore and others on the top of the bluff)

 The Getting Ready for the Bride and Groom